Heinrich V Herzog von Braunschweig-Lüneburg1

 Mary of Scots1

-Mary of Scots was the daughter of Malcolm III 'Caennmor', King of Scotland and Saint Margaret 'the Exile' (?).
-She married Eustace III, Comte de Boulogne, son of Eustace II, Comte de Boulogne and Ida de Basse-Lorraine, between 1101 and 1102.2 She died on 31 May 1116.2 She was buried at Abbey of St. Saviour, Bermondsey, London, England.2
+Mary of Scots was born after 1079.
+She was the daughter of Malcolm III 'Caennmor', King of Scotland and Saint Margaret 'the Exile' (?)
+She married Eustache III, Comte de Boulogne, son of Eustache II, Comte de Boulogne and Ida von Niederlothringen, between 1101 and 1102.2 She died on 31 May 1116.2 She was buried at Abbey of St. Saviour, Bermondsey, London, EnglandG.2

-Child of Mary of Scots and Eustace III, Comte de Boulogne
+Child of Mary of Scots and Eustache III, Comte de Boulogne

 Citations